Klaus Mann: Move to the U.S.

-Death
+Death and legacy

 Mann died in Cannes from an overdose of sleeping pills on 21 May 1949, following further drug treatment.

-In spite of speculation that he committed suicide because of material security, psychic isolation and a lifelong fascination with death, Mann's biographer Frederic Spotts argues that the engaged author's communications and attitude preceding his sudden overdose indicate rather an accident.
+His death is generally reported as a suicide, linked to financial pressures, opiate addiction, and disillusionment over his treatment by the U.S. as a homosexual, and supposed communist, but Mann's biographer Frederic Spotts argues that the engaged author's communications and attitude preceding his sudden overdose suggest accident rather than suicide.
 He was buried in Cannes at the Cimetière du Grand Jas.